Cosmian/CipherCompute/README.md

 ### Provide access to the dataset and approve the computation

-Now that the computation has been specified, participant 0 needs to link its dataset to an actual data source and approve the computation.
+Now that the computation has been specified, Alice, Bob and Charlie need to link their actual dataset to the computation and approve it.

-On participant 0 from the `Computations` menu, access the computation and click `Provide dataset`
+On Alice, from the `Computations` menu, access the computation by clicking `Review` and click `Provide dataset` at the bottom of the screen

 ![provide dataset](./images/provide_dataset.png)

 then fill in the required details:

- - Name: `Customer Sales`
+ - Name: `Alice Wealth`
- - Description: `A 2 column dataset (customer id, sales amount) sorted by customer id`
+ - Description: `A 2 column dataset (year, wealth) sorted by year ascending`
  - Source type: select `CSV` which is the only source type supported by the developer version
- - Source URL `./data.csv`.
-The csv file is already available in the `./data/participant_0` folder which is the data root folder for participant 0
+ - Source URL `alice.csv`.
+The csv file is already available in the `./data/participant_0` folder which is the data root folder for Alice
- - CSV Column Names: enter `id` and ` sales`
+ - CSV Column Names: enter `year` and ` wealth`
  - Columns separator: `,`
  - Headers on first line: `No`
  - Decimal separator: `.`
  - Columns: map:
-    - `id` > `id`
+    - `year` > `year`
-    - `sales` > ` sales`
+    - `wealth` > ` wealth`

-  Click `Submit Datasource`
+  Click `Submit datasource`

 ![datasource](./images/datasource.png)